Skip to main content

 9. Add nuts.

-10. Air fry the batter for 35-40 mts at 200 degrees.
+10. Air fry the batter for 35-40 mts at 180 degrees.
 It took me 40 mts to bake it perfectly.
+Remember, it may take longer in your appliance.
+Some gadgets may bake the cake quicker.

 11. I have a Prestige Air fryer.
 Time depends on the type of your airfryer.
 Please keep an eye on your cake after25 mts.
 I air fryed for 20 mts first.
 But the cake wasn't done.
 Then I set it for 10 mts more.
 Still it did not have a brownish top, so I kept it for another 10 mts.